-As long as digital marketing primarily deals with the narrow process of interfacing with customers, it will struggle to have a significant impact on overall business value.
+As long as digital marketing primarily deals with the narrow process of interfacing with customers, it will struggle significantly to impact overall business value.
 For the new marketing practice to make a decisive contribution to corporate value creation, the hierarchy of key business processes must change; marketing must achieve an ability to drive key elements of the overall business.
-The path towards strategic empowerment of the marketing function will not be straightforward or simple.
+The path towards strategic empowerment of the marketing function will not be straightforward.
 The CMO must demonstrate the new potential of the digital enterprise, but it is equally the responsibility of the CFO’s to recognise and seize the opportunity.

 CMO surveys, including the one by Avaus in Finland, indicate that the top investment priorities for brands are now in analytics, customer data, and the technology platforms that facilitate this.
 These priorities, in fact, are far ahead of more traditional ones such as marketing content or lead generation.

-Most brand owners are still companies that remain laser focused on their traditional market research driven product development, production, sourcing, logistics and inventory management.
+Most brand owners are still companies that remain laser-focused on their traditional market research-driven product development, production, sourcing, logistics and inventory management.
 The biggest global digital marketing spenders are FMCG brand owners such as Unilever, Procter & Gamble.
-They, and their peers in most other consumer verticals are still profoundly product and logistics driven firms.
-Their value is driven by their assets.
+They and their peers in most other consumer verticals are still profoundly product and logistics driven firms.
+Their assets drive their value.
 Their processes focus on control and economies of scale.
 Outcomes are measured in terms of asset efficiency and asset returns (margins also translate into asset returns).
-The brand itself is treated as a core asset, though there has been much historical debate on the most appropriate financial representation of it.
+The brand itself is treated as a core asset, though there has been much historical debate on the most appropriate financial representation.

 This has been the most efficient operating model of the firm for more than a century.
-In the 1930’s Ronald Coase identified material and information transaction costs as the main rationale behind the industrial corporation.
-Transaction costs are the principal inhibitors to open marketplaces at scale – markets where customers could access broader choice.
+In the 1930s, Ronald Coase identified material and information transaction costs as the main rationale behind the industrial corporation.
+Transaction costs are the principal inhibitors to open marketplaces at scale – markets where customers could access broader choices.
 The digital transformation has profoundly altered the information component of transaction costs.
-Computational power combined with ubiquitous market accesses over billions of digital devices have driven an exponential decline in transaction costs creating new virtually frictionless markets.
+Computational power combined with ubiquitous market access over billions of digital devices has driven an exponential decline in transaction costs creating new virtually frictionless markets.

 Consumers are no longer positioned at the end of a limited number of supply chains and inventories.
 The world now looks far more like a bazaar than a warehouse, though a bazaar where consumers can find what they were individually and uniquely looking for, as well as an endless number of alternatives.

-The digital global marketplaces.
-Amazon, AirBnB, Expedia, LinkedIn, are examples of applications that resolve transaction costs in novel manner, and thus are able to couple massive global consumer (and BtoB) demand with inventories of goods and services, that in most cases they do not own or manage.
+The global digital marketplaces.
+Amazon, Airbnb, Expedia, LinkedIn are examples of applications that resolve transaction costs in a novel manner and thus are able to couple massive global consumer (and B2B) demand with inventories of goods and services, that in most cases, they do not own or manage.

-Platforms begin with the data they have, applying algorithms and protocols to drive a range of applications, and connecting assets, products, production and customers through various interfaces.
+Platforms begin with their data, applying algorithms and protocols to drive a range of applications, and connecting assets, products, production, and customers through various interfaces.
 The outcome (consumer need fulfilment) may be the same, but the process is completely different from the traditional focus on supply chain, inventory or channel management.

 A platform does not target capital efficiency.
 Working capital or capital employed turnover are not key indicators.
 Instead, the main KPI is engagement – the frequency and quality of interactions with customers, suppliers and other parties.
 There is a simple logic: maximising engagement maximises value.
 In parallel, data and algorithms are used to minimise friction from information and transaction costs.
 The somewhat ironic outcome, though, is that while the platform does not target any of the customary asset metrics of the classic firm, it typically outperforms on all these metrics.

 A traditional firm is a collection of business processes, which are highly controlled and hierarchical.
-Marketing, in a dictionary definition, has been the process of creating relationships with and satisfying customers.
+In a dictionary definition, marketing has been the process of creating relationships with and satisfying customers.
 Successful platform firms have challenged the notion of marketing as a creator of demand for existing inventory or brand.
-Instead they demonstrate that marketing primarily should be seen as the business process of customer engagement, throughout the customer lifecycle.
+Instead, they demonstrate that marketing primarily should be seen as the business process of customer engagement throughout the customer lifecycle.
 The ability to create value depends primarily on where marketing is situated in the hierarchy of all other business processes.

-This is a conclusion that necessarily needs to be seen also in the context of the financial management of the firm.
+This is a conclusion that necessarily needs to be also seen in the context of the financial management of the firm.
 Most enterprises are driven by pre-defined KPI’s.
-As long as the primary KPI’s relate to sourcing, logistics, inventory, etc. there will be a fundamental problem.
+As long as the primary KPI’s related to sourcing, logistics, inventory, etc., there will be a fundamental problem.
 The CFO will be focused on working capital turnover, and the CMO will struggle to make a case in those terms, let alone propose measures that would be short-term contrary to the existing KPIs.

-The flip side of this argument is that a firm that becomes better at shaping and predicting customer preferences, still needs to decide what it does with that improvement.
-Being able to determine individual consumer preferences at scale is a huge achievement, but still needs to be operationalised in the context of the brand and in the context of all the other enterprise processes.
-This is a critical point of failure as there remains a yawning gap between traditional, brand companies that have achieved tremendous customer insight, but remain largely asset driven, and companies that are primarily designed to optimise engagement with their customer base and choose their actions from this priority.
+The flip side of this argument is that a firm that becomes better at shaping and predicting customer preferences still needs to decide what it does with that improvement.
+Being able to determine individual consumer preferences at scale is a huge achievement but still needs to be operationalised in the context of the brand and the context of all the other enterprise processes.
+This is a critical point of failure as there remains a yawning gap between traditional brand companies that have achieved tremendous customer insight but remain largely asset driven and companies that are primarily designed to optimise engagement with their customer base and choose their actions from this priority.

 This is somewhat paradoxical, as the key traditional focus for profit maximisation was economies of scale.
-Many large brand firms (Unilever, VW, GE, etc.) have huge global reach, yet their scalability pales in comparison to their new peers.
-Paradoxically, the traditional enablers – the corporate structures themselves, and the focus on proprietary assets, have become the main constraints to scale.
+Many large brand firms (Unilever, VW, GE, etc.) have huge global reach, yet their scalability pales compared to their new peers.
+Paradoxically, the traditional enablers – the corporate structures themselves and the focus on proprietary assets, have become the main constraints to scale.
 Optimisation for capital efficiency becomes counter efficient, while optimisation for customer engagement only generates new opportunities.

 Recognising this requires the ability to ask difficult questions on the theme of “what business are we really in?”
 Yet only by reconsidering these questions is it possible to maximise the value that the new digital tools of engagement make available.